erikaangela/spotify-app/README.md

 ### How the app works

 The one-page app first displays a Spotify logo and searchbar.
-Users can search by inputting any title, artist, or album; upon submitting, the first 50 results are rendered as clickable cards containing the song image, title, and artist.
+Users can search by inputting any keyword; upon submitting, the first 50 results are rendered as clickable cards containing the song image, title, and artist.
 Clicking any will open the song on Spotify in a new tab.

 ### Technologies Used